1. Receiving An Offer

 The unhappy truth is that no home is perfect and even if you want an “as is” sale, buyers have the right to inspect.
 The buyer’s attorney will send repair requests to your attorney; you’ll go over this with your attorney and I will help as well.
 Basically this becomes another negotiation.

 The next step is the buyer’s written mortgage commitment.
 The bank sends an appraiser to your home to justify the mortgage – I’ll meet the appraiser.
-After the commitment is received, the buyer’s attorney orders title and survey.
-Then both attorneys prepare closing documents and schedule the closing.
+After the commitment is received, the buyer’s attorney orders title and survey if this hasn’t been done already.
+Then the bank, title company and attorneys prepare closing documents and schedule the closing.

 Are you looking for a professional real estate agent to help guide your home sale?